List of best-selling books

+Many books lack comprehensive sales figures as book selling and reselling figures prior to the introduction of point of sale equipment was based on the estimates of book sellers, publishers or the authors themselves.
+For example, one of the one-volume Harper Collins editions of The Lord of the Rings was recorded to have sold only 967,466 copies in the UK by 2009 (the source does not cite the start date), but at the same time the author's estate claimed global sales figures of in excess of 150 million.
+Accurate figures are only available from the 1990s and in western nations such as US, UK, Canada and Australia, although figures from the US are available from the 1940s.
+Further, e-books have not been included as out of copyright texts are often available free in this format.
+Examples of books with claimed high sales include The Count of Monte Cristo by Alexandre Dumas, Don Quixote by Miguel de Cervantes, Journey to the West by Wu Cheng'en and The Lord of the Rings (which has been sold as both a three volume series, The Fellowship of the Ring, The Two Towers, and The Return of the King, as a single combined volume and as a six volume set in a slipcase) by J. R. R. Tolkien.
+Hence, in cases where there is too much uncertainty, they are excluded from the list.

-Having sold more than 600 million copies worldwide.
-Harry Potter by J. K. Rowling is the best-selling book series in history.
+Having sold more than 600 million copies worldwide, Harry Potter by J. K. Rowling is the best-selling book series in history.
 The first novel in the series, Harry Potter and the Philosopher's Stone, has sold in excess of 120 million copies, making it one of the best-selling books of all time.
-As of June 2017, the series has been translated into 80 languages, placing Harry Potter among history's most translated literary works.
-The last four books in the series consecutively set records as the fastest-selling books of all time, where the final installment, Harry Potter and the Deathly Hallows, sold roughly fifteen million copies worldwide within twenty-four hours of its release.
-With twelve million books printed in the first US run, it also holds the record for the highest initial print run for any book in history.
+As of June 2017, the series has been translated into 85 languages, placing Harry Potter among history's most translated literary works.
+The last four books in the series consecutively set records as the fastest-selling books of all time, and the final installment, Harry Potter and the Deathly Hallows, sold roughly 15 million copies worldwide within 24 hours of its release.
+With 12 million books printed in the first US run, it also holds the record for the highest initial print run for any book in history.